onify/hub-functions/README.md

 ## Run in debug mode

 In VSCode, there is a built-in debugging functionality.
 To run in debug mode, please press F5.
 This will execute the commands stated in the launch.json file.
 You may place in break points in the line/s of code to verify a current status of variables during the process.

-In the upper right of the code editor, you will see the debug controls to control when to play/pause the flow during runtime.
+In the upper right section of the code editor, you will see the debug controls for triggering when to play/pause the flow during runtime.

 ## Release